 The Post Master's DNP program builds upon the academic foundation, scholarship, clinical skills and experience of the Advanced Practice Nurse (APRN) to provide academic preparation for leadership and advocacy in health care with a special focus on the mission and values of the LHSON to serve vulnerable and global populations.

-The Post Master's DNP program requires a minimum of 75 credit hours and a minimum of 1000 clinical hours for degree completion.
+The Post Master's DNP program requires a minimum of 75 credit hours and a minimum of 1000 clinical hours for degree completion (includes master’s hours).
 Both didactic credit hours and clinical hours will need verification prior to approval for transfer.
 A maximum of 37 credit hours may be transferred.
 The LHSON reserves the right to add additional credits based upon the LACE Consensus Model as needed (advanced pathophysiology, advanced pharmacology and advanced health assessment).
-Additional clinical hours may be required if the APRN preparation was less than 600 clinical hours.
 The Advanced Practice Nursing Residency clinical placement is arranged on an individual basis to meet the needs of the specialty practice interest of the student.

 For More Information Contact: